-At ENM Solutions, we hear these two questions daily.
-As a business that helps Owners, Body Corporates and Owners Corporations, we understand these Embedded Network guidelines and are a go-to source for information about embedded networks.
+We receive a lot of these questions frequently.
+As a business that specialises and helps Owners, Body Corporates and Owners Corporations with the conditions of their exemptions, we understand these guidelines intrinsically, and are a go-to source for information about embedded networks.

-We’ve tried to provide an easy-to-understand ‘frequently asked’ answers below regarding key embedded network matters.
+We’ve tried to provide an easy-to-understand ‘frequently asked’ questions below regarding key embedded network matters.

 - What does an ENM do?
 The ENM plays a fundamental role in the market (as required by the network exemption guideline) to facilitate retail competition in Embedded Networks.
 Before the reform commencing on the 1st of December, 2017, the ENM role did not exist.
 The ENM has the responsibility of creating and managing the National Meter Identifier (NMI) for each customer that wishes to choose their own electricity retailer.
 A NMI is what identifies a customer in the Market Settlement and Transfer Solutions (MSATS), which in turn, allows that customer to shop for electricity from any retailer.
 ENMs are also required to enter data from each customer NMI—as well as from the embedded network’s ‘parent meter’—into MSATS.
 Essentially, the job of the ENM is to give customers access to the wider market (if they want it) and to make shopping around for electricity services possible for everyone.

-- Are there any exemptions?
-There are states, territories and regions throughout Australia where embedded networks are not required to follow all embedded network guidelines.
-For instance, if the Embedded Network does a poll of all customers within the site, and a two thirds majority votes to not appoint an ENM.
+- Are there any exemptions to appointing an ENM?
+No. However, if the Embedded Network does a poll of all customers within the site, and a two thirds majority votes to not appoint an ENM.
 However, embedded networks in most parts of Australia—including the Australian Capital Territory, South Australia, New South Wales, Victoria and Queensland—should assume that they must abide by all conditions of the network guidelines.

-Meet Embedded Network Guidelines with the Help of ENM Solutions
+Meet your Embedded Network conditions with the Help of ENM Solutions